rudraimmunefi/rudraimmunefi/README.md

 - 👋 Hi, I’m Rudra Singh
-- 👀 I’m interested in Smart Contract Security and Web2 Security.
+- 👀 I’m interested in Smart Contract and Web2 Security.
 - 🌱 I’m currently learning Smart Contract and it's security.
 - 💞️ I’m looking to collaborate on learning and playing CTF's.
 - 📫 How to reach me https://twitter.com/0xrudrapratap